-Welcome to the University of Houston-Clear Lake School of Education TXVSN-approved course listings.
+Welcome to the University of Houston-Clear Lake College of Education TXVSN-approved course listings.

 The University of Houston – Clear Lake is a Texas Virtual School Network (TXVSN)-approved provider of professional development for teachers who are new to online instruction and also for teachers who are experienced online instructors.

-The TXVSN provides online courses to supplement the instructional programs of public school districts and open enrollment charter schools.
-TXVSN-approved professional development is required for all teachers teaching online courses for TXVSN provider school districts.
+The TXVSN provides online courses to supplement the high school-level instructional programs of Texas schools and also includes a number of full-time TXVSN virtual schools serving eligible public school students in grades 3-12.
+TXVSN-approved professional development is required for all teachers teaching online courses through the TXVSN.

 Standards and Courses Offered

-UHCL offers a three-credit graduate course for non-experienced online instructors and Interactive Distance Learning; and a choice of three courses for experienced online instructors, Technology and eLearning, Advanced Technology Applications, and Multimedia Design Applications.
 Each course is rigorous and comprehensive.
 Students completing the courses leave with a great deal of new knowledge, skills, and concepts.
 In addition, they earn three graduate hours of graduate credit for each completed course.
-Courses are scheduled in intensive eight-week semesters and also traditional 15-week semesters.
+Courses are scheduled in intensive eight-week semesters.
 Any of the TXVSN-approved courses taken at UHCL can be applied to the university’s 36-credit master’s degree in instructional technology.

 The North American Council for Online Learning: National Standards of Quality for Online Teaching

 - INST 6437 Interactive Distance Learning